Last Updated on March 10, 2023 by Lawrence Berezin

-What if I still get a fire hydrant parking ticket?
+When you’re right-FIGHT!
+What if I still get a fire hydrant ticket?

 Here are some tips:

-- Don’t be the last car in line closest to the fire hydrant.
-You are significantly increasing your chance of a parking ticket
+- Don’t be the last car in the line closest to the fire hydrant.
+You are significantly increasing your chance of a parking ticket.

 - Prepare your defense before leaving the parking space.
-Take a series of photographs showing your cord or tape measured extended beyond 15 feet from the fire hydrant
+Take photographs showing your cord or tape measure extended beyond 15 feet from the fire hydrant.

 - Make sure you take extra photographs proving the pictures were taken at the location the parking ticket was issued (place of occurrence)